 What are the different OOP types?

-There are four different types of OOP’s that you are able to apply for which are:-
+There are five different types of OOP’s that you can apply for which are: -

 Training experience that is to be counted towards the CCT and directly relevant to the CCT to be obtained, but not available within the programme.
-Examples might include overseas training, working in a different region for a period of time or changing role within a department, such as ‘acting up’.
+Examples might include overseas training, working in a different region for a period of time or undertaking training not readily available within the current training programme.
 Again, this will normally be for a maximum of 12 months.

-Although time on career breaks can be very useful for trainees, it is often better to go LTFT in order to find a sustainable lifestyle if the issue is other commitments or health issues limiting time at work.
+Although time on career breaks can be very useful for trainees, it is often better to consider going LTFT (less than full time) in order to find a sustainable lifestyle if the issue is other commitments or health issues limiting time at work.

 I’m due to start a GRID sub-specialty at the same time I wish to start and OOP.
 Am I able to do this?